Nestlé pension benefits in Switzerland

 2021

-Modification of the technical interest rate and the mortality tables as at 31 December, with no impact on insured benefits or conversion rates.
+Modification of technical interest rate from 2.25% to 2% as well as biometrical basis, with no impact on conversion rates.

 2018